DataScience-GT/DSGT-Mailing-List-Knock/Readme.md

 # Knock bulk user adder/remover

+### 8/26/2022

-Built for DSGT by John Ramberger
+Made for DSGT by [John Ramberger](https://github.com/JohnRamberger)

 ## How to use

 This program is built using NodeJS in JavaScript

 In order to run the app, you must have NodeJS and NPM setup on your machine.
-To test this, enter `npm --v` into a console (CMD, PowerShell, VSCode Terminal, etc.) If you get a version back such as `8.9.0` then you _should_ be good.
+To test this, enter `npm --v` into a console (CMD, PowerShell, VSCode Terminal, etc.).
+If you get a version back such as `8.9.0` then you _should_ be good.

 If you don't have NPM installed, I would just google how to install it.